-Any victim from age 16 or older may petition the court to obtain a SAPO without help from parents or guardians.
+Any victim from age 16 or older may petition the court to obtain a SAPO without parents or guardians’ help.
 Victims under age 16 will require a parent or guardian to petition on their behalf.
-If the victim is a vulnerable adult or any other adult who due to age or disability cannot file on their own, then another adult can petition on their behalf.
+If the victim is a vulnerable adult or any other adult who, due to age or disability, cannot file on their own, then another adult can petition on their behalf.

 Types of SAPO

 There are two main types of SAPO: the temporary SAPO and the full SAPO.

 A temporary SAPO is given before a court hearing.
 The alleged offender might or might not be aware that such a SAPO is in place.
 Usually, courts will only grant you a temporary SAPO if they believe that you are in danger.
 The offender is also notified.
 It is effective for 14 days before the court hearing.